groundlight/framegrab/README.md

   timeout: 5.0
 ```

 You might have several cameras that you want to use in the same application.
-In this case, you can load the configurations from a yaml file and use `FrameGrabber.create_grabbers`.
+In this case, you can load the configurations from a yaml file and use `FrameGrabber.from_yaml`.
 Note that currently only a single Raspberry Pi CSI2 camera is supported, but these cameras can be used in conjunction with other types of cameras.

 If you have multiple cameras of the same type plugged in, it's recommended that you include serial numbers in the configurations; this ensures that each configuration is paired with the correct camera.
 If you don't provide serial numbers in your configurations, configurations will be paired with cameras in a sequential manner.